Is my Mom a Narcissist?

 As a daughter, you’ve likely spent your life on the front lines, hauling bucket after bucket back to refill Mom’s leaky one and, of course, failing because it is an impossible task.

 Ironically, while you work overtime to make Mom happy, because of her internal emptiness, Mom has a difficult time empathizing with you.
 She may delight in you when you’re making her look good but feel unsettled and become critical when you struggle.

 Depending on the level of Narcissism, Mom may or may not be able to change.
 Two variables tell the tale- pervasiveness and persistence.

-Persistent– Mom’s who rarely show empathy, consideration of others, even a willingness to play fair in some aspect of their life and lie freely and without remorse is less likely to change.
+Persistent– Moms who rarely show empathy, consideration of others, and even a willingness to play fair in some aspect of their life and lie freely and without remorse is less likely to change.

 The defenses – grandiosity, entitlement, and exploitation act as armed guards keeping the beast of shame and low self-esteem at the core of the Narcissist’s psyche out.
 The full-blown personality disordered Mom will fight to the psychological death not to give them up.
-She can’t afford to give up any ground at all; at least the whole construct of her false specialness crumble.
+She can’t afford to give up any ground at all; at least, the whole construct of her false specialness crumbles.

 Ironically the very defenses that she feels protect her doom her from allowing her to feel the vulnerability necessary to create and maintain intimate relationships.